Moduli of Gorenstein Q-homology projective planes: Components of the moduli spaces

 \section{Components of the moduli spaces}

-In order to complete the proof of Theorem \ref{thm}, it remains to study the number of components of the moduli spaces for each of the root types from Theorem \ref{thm:31}.
-Recall from Corollary \ref{cor:A8+A1} that the root type $A_8+A_1$ is supported on two distinct families of Enriques surfaces: once nodally primitive, the other time associated to the overlattice $E_8+A_1$ (Kond\=o's family of type I).
+In order to complete the proof of Theorem \ref{thm}, it remains to study the number of components of the moduli spaces for each of the root types from Theorem \ref{thm:31} which are not already covered by Corollary \ref{cor:unique}.
+For an example, recall from Corollary \ref{cor:A8+A1} that the root type $A_8+A_1$ is supported on two distinct families of Enriques surfaces: one with reduced fiber configuration determined by the data in Table \ref{T1}, the other associated to the overlattice $E_8+A_1$ (Kond\=o's family of type I).
 In accordance with Theorem \ref{thm} \textit{(ii)}, we claim that this situation is not far from optimal:

 \begin{Proposition} There are exactly two maximal root types which are supported on three distinct one-dimensional families of Enriques surfaces: